 I was introduced to green juices as a way to detox the body.
 I will attest that they work well.
-When I was new to juicing, the green juices took a while to acquire a taste for them that did not resemble drinking liquid bitter grass pulled from the cow pasture.
-Kale and collard greens should be used sparingly in the beginning due to their strong taste.
+However, when I was new to juicing, the green juices took a while to acquire a taste that did not resemble drinking liquid bitter grass pulled from the cow pasture.
+Therefore, kale and collard greens should be used sparingly in the beginning due to their strong taste.

-Spinach is sweeter as is celery, cucumber, and parsley.
-As a start into the juicing way of weight loss, I began by adding a little bit of green to my sweeter fruit and veggie combinations.
-I finally graduated to just adding carrot as a sweetener.
-I love a good detox juice in the mornings I have a free schedule to relax and allow my body to get the maximum benefit these powerful veggies have to offer.
+Spinach is sweeter, as is celery, cucumber, and parsley.
+As a start to the juicing way of weight loss, I added a little bit of green to my sweeter fruit and veggie combinations.
+I finally graduated by just adding carrot as a sweetener.
+I love a good detox juice in the mornings.
+Then, I have a free schedule to relax and allow my body to get the maximum benefit these powerful veggies have to offer.